mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 where p.plan_id = 4
 ;
 ```

+![customer_churn](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/2de403bf-92db-4fe8-8bc0-a0babcb56aba)

+*5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?*

 ### Answer:

-![customer_churn](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/2de403bf-92db-4fe8-8bc0-a0babcb56aba)

-5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
 ```sql
 with ranked as (select *,
 			dense_rank() over (partition by customer_id order by plan_id) as plan_ranked